prvdmwrong/prvdmwrong/docs/reference/index.md

 ### Net

-Details the `ohmyprvd-net` package, which implements networking primitives for providers.
+Details the `prvdmwrong-net` package, which implements networking primitives for providers.

 ??? warning "Unreleased"